 i also deleted my twitter and stopped posting on instagram (the only two social media platforms i posted on at the time) and then deleted all my posts from instagram eventually and unfollowed people who i compared myself to.

-in december i decided to purge 70% of my clothing. i had being hearing about minimalism for a while and was interested in it but scared to get rid of my things. one day i just got this urge to get rid of some of my clothing so it took everything and threw it in a big pile in my room and got rid of 250 of the 350 items i had. it felt pretty good. i also later minimized my room and other belongings.
+in december i decided to purge 70% of my clothing. i had been hearing about minimalism for a while and was interested in it but scared to get rid of my things. one day i just got this urge to get rid of some of my clothing so i took everything and threw it in a big pile in my room and got rid of 250 of the 350 items i had. it felt pretty good. i also later minimized my room and other belongings.

 the summer before i started online school, i became a pretty avid cyclist. it was like my first taste of freedom, being able to ride all over the place alone, often along roads i’d never been on even though i’d lived in the same area all my life, finding some of the most beautiful lookout points, challenging myself up hills i never thought i could do.

-i got a job in august since i’d just turned 16. i worked as cashier at hobby lobby for 2 years and it was overall a very positive experience although it was filled with many negative experiences. but i’m so thankful for how those ‘negative’ experiences have shaped me into who i am today. it also helped me feel more comfortable interacting with strangers.
+i got a job in august since i’d just turned 16- i worked as a cashier at hobby lobby for 2 years and it was overall a very positive experience although it was filled with many negative experiences. but i’m so thankful for how those ‘negative’ experiences have shaped me into who i am today. it also helped me feel more comfortable interacting with strangers.

 sometime probably in 11th grade, i came across the youtuber koi fresco who talks about spirituality- mainly eastern religions and philosophies and his content really resonated with a lot of things i already felt and believed but also taught me a lot of new things. so during 11th and 12th grade, my days consisted of school, work, making youtube videos, reading books (usually self improvement related), and learning about lots of different things through youtube. and also doing unproductive things because i’m a good procrastinator.

-i decided i wanted to road trip in a van solo after high school so in 12th grade i also spent a lot of time researching to prepare myself for van life and learn how to convert a van. then i got a van in may 2018, converted it over the summer, and set out on my road trip in august. i’m very grateful for the experience i had in the 4 months i was on the road. there were a lot of amazing things i got to do and see and a lot of hard, stressful times too. i even got stress-induced hives a month into it. they’ve lasted almost 6 months.. and counting. very fun.
+i decided i wanted to solo road trip in a van after high school so in 12th grade i also spent a lot of time researching to prepare myself for van life and learning how to convert a van. then i got a van in may 2018, converted it over the summer, and set out on my road trip in august. i’m very grateful for the experience i had in the 4 months i was on the road. there were a lot of amazing things i got to do and see and a lot of hard, stressful times too. i even got stress-induced hives a month into it. they’ve lasted over 6 months.. and counting. very fun.

 a few days after that, i drove all the way to wisconsin and spent the next 5 months (december-april) doing a whole lot of nothing. i planned a trip to southeast asia and then ended up canceling it. i did start doing hot yoga in february and absolutely loved it. i read a few books. made a few low quality videos. colored in my coloring book quite frequently lol. but, again, it was not the space i needed to be able to do what i wanted to do. i knew i needed a space of my own, somewhere not in wisconsin. i don’t like cold weather so i decided to check out austin and san antonio texas. my mom and i weren’t able to fly down to check apartments out until april, and then i moved to san antonio in may.